Meet Your 2021 Student Leaders

-Summer Orientation Assistants are current NYU Steinhardt students who help new students with their transition to college life.
-During Welcome Week, Peer Mentors will host programming, and in the fall, they will be co-facilitating New Student Seminar with departmental instructors.
+Peer Mentors are current NYU Steinhardt students who help new students with their transition to college life.
+During NYU Welcome, Peer Mentors host programming, and in the fall, they will co-facilitate New Student Seminar with departmental instructors.
 In 2021, Peer Mentors at Large support our rising second year students with navigating campus life.

 Before starting your studies, see NYU Steinhardt through their eyes via Instagram.
 Once you activate your NYU email, you'll be added to your department's Google Group.
 This message board is where you can get fast answers to your questions about registration and student life in your specific department.

 Marissa Alonzo is a rising senior majoring in Applied Psychology with a minor in Chinese.
 She is from Florida and came to New York City to experience new cultures and to push herself to step out of her comfort zone and into city life.
 She spends most of her time in small coffee shops and finds joy in getting lost in the city.
 Marissa is a proud Latina who focuses heavily on the intersectionality between culture and psychology and the mental health of undocumented women.
 She is a returning peer mentor who is always available to have a meaningful conversation and loves to tell new student’s about the best coffee shops she’s found in the city.
 She can’t wait to meet all of APUG’s new students and is looking forward to making new memories in the upcoming academic year!